 Eligibility for treatment

-If you have an infertility problem, you may wish to consider having private treatment.
-Private treatment can be very expensive and there is no guarantee that it will be successful.
+If you have an infertility problem, you may wish to consider private treatment.
+This can be expensive and there is no guarantee of success.

 It is important to choose a private clinic carefully.

 - which clinics are available

 - which treatments are offered

 - the length of the waiting list